ricardob2003/GameofNin/README.md

 # GameofNin
-Small Computer Game that takes User Selection and Computer Selection Project created in Java during Freshmen Year of University.
+This project consists of a simple Computer Game that utulizes user and computer turn to play the game.
+Project created in Java programming language during my Freshmen Year of University.